Thtekos/Recipe_Finder/README.md

 🍝 RecipeFinder App

 RecipeFinder is a simple Android application that allows users to explore and view detailed information about various recipes.
 It supports multiple languages and includes the ability to share recipes with others.
+This was made as my final project for the ITC 3125 - Mobile Applications Development.

 ---